Study group COMET – Metaphysics in Contemporary Continental Philosophy

 Who: Researchers and (research) master students in philosophy or adjacent fields.

-Publisher’s blurb Ontology of the Accident:
+Publisher’s blurb of After Finitude

 The COMET study group is convened by the Center for Contemporary European Philosophy (CCEP) at Radboud University.